By Steven D. Miller

 Liberals will say that the Constitution is a living document, and that it is reinterpreted whenever we vote for a new law.

 Liberals will try to tell you that since we repealed the 18th Amendment, we can repeal any amendment, and therefore we can even change the Constitution itself.
-They ignore that the 18th Amendment is not self-enforced as the Supreme Law of the Land, the 18th Amendment section 2 orders Congress to enforce it even if it is contrary to State Constitutions.
+They ignore that the 18th Amendment is NOT self-enforced as the Supreme Law of the Land.
+As it is with all the other martial law amendments, the 18th Amendment section 2 orders Congress to enforce it even if it is contrary to State Constitutions.

 The Constitution does not change.